xu-shawn/lc0/README.md

 --uncertainty-weighting-cap
 --uncertainty-weighting-coefficient
 --uncertainty-weighting-exponent
---use-variance-scaling
+--use-uncertainty-weighting
 ```

-You must set `--use-variance-scaling=true` to turn it on.
+You must set `--use-uncertainty-weighting=true` to turn it on.
 With BT3, the gain was 20 elo at LTC with

 ```
 --uncertainty-weighting-cap=1.03
 --uncertainty-weighting-coefficient=0.13
 --uncertainty-weighting-exponent=-0.88
---use-variance-scaling=true
+--use-uncertainty-weighting=true
 ```